talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

 <br>

 ###### CoursesInputTemplate.xlsx:
+The course offerings - the courses, their labs, sections, and capacities, and the allocated/scheduled dates and times for their lab sessions (the timeslot allocations for the lab sections).

 The venueCapacity field in my CoursesInputTemplate.xlsx doc matches with the 'limit' field of the 'section' tag/element in the CPSolver (See SSDataFormatTemplate.xml)